Where to Stay in Ljubljana 2023 – 6 Best Areas

 For art lovers, you must visit the National Gallery and the Jakopič Gallery where you can find the country’s largest collection of fine art from the High Middle Ages.

-After dark, the city center takes on a new wave of life, as the epicenter of Ljubljana’s nightlife.
+This area has lively nightlife scene.
 With its thriving student population, it is no surprise that there are tons of fabulous bars and nightclubs to enjoy in the city. if you prefer your evenings to stay a little more sedate, there are more than enough excellent restaurants to try out too.

 Best places to stay in Ljubljana City Center: